Written by Donald E. Sheppard|

 They sailed for three days in fresh water, thanks to the Great River's estuaries.
 "That night they saw some (Indian fires on the) keys on the right (East Island, where Cabeza de Vaca had lived for six years before escaping across Texas the decade before), whither they went..." for food, water and firewood.

-They sailed for the next four days off-shore, out of sight of land, over the shoals of Maringouin.
+They sailed for the next four days off-shore, out of sight of land, below Vermillion Bay.
 A storm blew them onto Pecan Island where they had to dig near the shoreline for fresh water.
 When the storm ceased, they sailed westward for two more days and entered a small creek (Calcasieu Pass).
-When they departed, they were caught in a storm which washed five of the seven brigantines ashore just east of Sabine Pass (below Port Arthor).
+When they departed, they were caught in a storm which washed five of the seven brigantines ashore just east of Sabine Pass (below Port Arthur).
 When the sea calmed the next day, all reassembled in Sabine Lake, where they stayed for two days during the New Moon of July 31st, 1543, to careen their vessels on the spring tides and to gather food and water.

 Coastal Texas to New Spain

-"They sailed another two days (from Port Arthor and into Texas) and anchored at a bay or arm of the sea (Gilchrist) where they stayed two days.
-They sailed another two days and anchored at a bay or arm of the sea (Galveston Bay) where they stayed (behind the island) for two days... six men went up the bay in a canoe but did not come to its head.
-They left there with a south wind which was against them (through San Louis Pass), but since it was light and their desire to shorten their voyage great, they went out by going into the sea, and journeyed for two days... with great toil, a very little distance, and entered behind and islet (San Bernard National Wildlife Refuge) by means of a branch of the sea (Matagorda Bay) which surrounded it.
+"They sailed another two days (from Port Arthur into Texas) and anchored at a bay or arm of the sea (Galveston Bay) where they stayed two days... six men went up the bay in a canoe but did not come to its head.
+They left there with a south wind which was against them (through San Louis Pass), but since it was light and their desire to shorten their voyage great, they went out by going into the sea, and journeyed for two days... with great toil, a very little distance, and entered behind and islet (at Freeport) by means of a branch of the sea (the Brazos River) which surrounded it.
 There was an abundance of fish there."
-The Colorado River empties into that bay - a natural spawning ground for hundreds of species.

-They drifted out Brazos Santiago Pass at the south end of Padre Island on August 31th.
-"Juan de Anasco said that they would do well to put out to sea, for he had seen the sailing chart and remembered that the coast ran north and south from the river of Palmas on (south from the Rio Grande to the river of Panico, Spain's nearist outpost), and that so far it had run east and west.
+They drifted out Brazos Santiago Pass at South Padre Island on August 31th.
+"Juan de Anasco said that they would do well to put out to sea, for he had seen the sailing chart and remembered that the coast ran north and south from the river of Palmas on (south from the Rio Grande to the river of Panico, Spain's nearest outpost), and that so far it had run east and west.
 According to his opinion, judging by his reckonings, the river of Palmas ought not to be far from where they were."
-That night, during the darkness of New Moon, they sailed past the mouth of the Rio Grande and into Mexican waters, stopping every three days along that way for drinking water.
+That day they sailed past the mouth of the Rio Grande and into Mexican waters during the darkness of New Moon of August 30th.
+They stopped every three days along that coast for drinking water.

-On September 9th, 1543, "...they put out to sea and in the morning, over the rim of the water, beheld palm trees and the coast running north and south; and from noon on great mountains which they had not seen thitherto; for from that point to the port of Espiritu Santo where they had entered Florida, it was a very level and low land, and for that reason (mountains) could not be seen except when they were very close.
+On September 9th, 1543, "...they put out to sea and in the morning, over the rim of the water, beheld palm trees and the coast running north and south; and from noon on great mountains which they had not seen thitherto; for from that point to the port of Espiritu Santo where they had entered Florida (at Port Charlotte's Peace River), it was a very level and low land, and for that reason (mountains) could not be seen except when they were very close.

 "Two brigantines which sailed that night with all sails set passed the river of Panico at dawn without seeing it.
 The first to arrive of the five which were behind was that of which Calderon was captain.
 For a quarter of a league before they reached it, and before they saw it, they saw the water was muddy and perceived that it was fresh.
 Coming opposite the river, they saw that water was breaking over a shoal where it flowed into the sea.
 Because there was no one there who knew it, they were in doubt as to whether they should enter or pass by at a distance.